Pam

 Hyatt is our favorite hotel chain because of their outsized value.
 Does that mean they should be your favorite, too?
 If you love Marriott, Hilton, or IHG more, Hyatt status probably doesn’t make much sense.
 If the places you travel to most don’t have a big Hyatt footprint, it may not work for you either!

-Do you mainly stay at more budget-friendly Hyatts like Hyatt Place or Hyatt House where things like breakfast and parking are already free for everyone?
+Do you mainly stay at more budget-friendly Hyatts like Hyatt Place or Hyatt House, where things like breakfast and parking are already free for everyone?
 If so, then Globalist status probably doesn’t make sense for you.
 We get the most value out of Globalist status when we stay at luxury properties.
-Even mid-range properties like Hyatt Regency and Grand Hyatt come with lounge access or free breakfast when you have Globalist status (which is great for us), but may not matter if you don’t regularly stay at those brands.
+Even mid-range properties like Hyatt Regency and Grand Hyatt come with lounge access or free breakfast when you have Globalist status (which is great for us), but it may not matter if you don’t regularly stay at those brands.

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.